aws/aws-application-networking-k8s/docs/configure/environment.md

 Default: "NO_DEFAULT_SERVICE_NETWORK"

-When it is set to something different than "NO_DEFAULT_SERVICE_NETWORK", the AWS Gateway API Controller will associate its correspoding Lattice Service Network to cluster's VPC.
-Also, all HTTPRoutes will automatically have an additional parentref to this `CLUSTER_LOCAL_GATEWAY`
+When it is set to something different from "NO_DEFAULT_SERVICE_NETWORK", the AWS Gateway API Controller will associate its correspoding Lattice Service Network to cluster's VPC.
+Also, all HTTPRoutes will automatically have an additional parentref to this `CLUSTER_LOCAL_GATEWAY`.

 ---